Depression in fathers is common, affecting up to one in ten dads - but help is available.

 Take our free and anonymous Depression Self-Check

-If you have experienced these symptoms for two weeks or more and are beginning to find it difficult to function from day to day, you may have depression.
+If you've experienced these symptoms for two weeks or more and are beginning to find it difficult to function from day to day, you may have postnatal depression.

-For new fathers and partners this can be very debilitating, as it will impact on your ability to support your partner, function at work and/or home, respond to and enjoy your new baby.
-The baby’s cries or demands may become particularly frustrating to you – as you may begin to feel that you have reached the end of your tether.
+For new fathers and partners this can be very debilitating.
+You may find it impacts your ability to support your partner, function at work and/or home, respond to and enjoy your new baby.
+The baby’s cries or demands may become particularly frustrating to you if you feel as though you're at breaking point.

-So, before things reach boiling point, it’s a good idea to seek help.
-There are safe and effective treatments for depression, and the faster you seek treatment, the faster you can recover and get back to your old self.
+It's important to seek help early.
+There are safe and effective treatments for depression.
+The faster you seek treatment, the faster you can recover, get back to your old self and enjoy spending time with your baby.

 There are a range of safe and effective treatments available for depression.